 - Weekends are sacred and should be celebrated, not sacrificed

-- Holidays aren't for losers, they're good for the soul
+- Holidays aren't for losers; they're good for the soul

 - Working all-hours negatively affects all my family and friends.

-By always considering the above statements, you'll remind yourself that the power really does lie with you, and you can make positive changes to lead a healthier life.
+By always considering the above statements, you'll remind yourself that the power does lie with you, and you can make positive changes to lead a healthier life.

 Change your business

-If your attitude is fine but you're still working too hard, there could be something wrong with your business.
+If your attitude is fine, but you're still working too hard, there could be something wrong with your business.
 For instance, you might not be charging enough.
 In which case, test the water and increase your rate with one client, and then do the same with everyone else, one-by-one.
-The idea is that you work less hours for more money.
+The idea is that you work fewer hours for more money.
 Read our tips on how to raise your rates without losing clients.

-However, it might be that you're taking on work you can't cope with, and are therefore suffering.
+However, it might be that you're taking on work you can't cope with and are therefore suffering.
 For example, are you saying yes to projects that could do with support from another freelancer?
 In which case, next time you begin a new challenge, can you bring someone in to help?
 Don't know anyone locally?
 Then perhaps it's time to build a network of freelancers who could support you in future.

 Bottom line, you don't have to suffer alone.
-Support is out there, if you look for it.
+Support is out there if you look for it.
 Be open to making new connections by attending events after work and being friendly on social networks like Twitter.
 You never know who you might meet.

 Change your clients

-Assess who you currently support and whether they impact your work/life balance, and then either put systems in place to deal with them positively, or consider ditching them altogether.
+Assess who you currently support and whether they impact your work/life balance, and then either put systems in place to deal with them positively or consider ditching them altogether.

-My advice is to always try and make things work before you dump a toxic client.
+My advice is always to try and make things work before you dump a toxic client.
 But if this approach fails, you have every right to walk away.
 Read our advice on weeding out unwanted clients, so you tackle things professionally and without burning any bridges.

 And if they're failing to pay on time?
 Consider putting all work on hold until they've settled late invoices.
 Read our tips on tackling overdue invoices for further ideas.